 As time went on, and as college came and went, I tried to make other things.
 I tried to write books, but that never worked out.
 I decided to write screenplays.
 I loved movies, so it only made sense, right?
 I wrote a horrible “sequel” to Con Air that only my roommates read.
 I wrote a terrible comedy about working in a grocery store.
 I wrote half movies.
 I wrote titles to movies.
 Then I made something I was proud of.
 It took time, but I completed a screenplay called Beneath the Shield.

-I was late to blogging when I stumbled into it.
+I hadn’t really made anything — besides a child — by the time I stumbled into blogging.
 I love baseball, and I hate analysis that feels canned and doesn’t explore all angles.
 I read an article by an ESPN analyst, and I felt compelled to respond.
 I immediately searched for “blogs” on Google.
 That’s right, it was 2011, and I was new to this whole “blogging” thing that seemed to be gaining steam.
 I was so new, in fact, that I had to do a Google search to even figure out where to start a blog.
 Not surprisingly, I hit on Blogger — a Google company.

 I launched my first blog, a baseball site called The 5.5 Hole.
 I wrote a piece on Albert Pujols and shared it with friends and family.
 They seemed to really enjoy it, so I continued writing.
 I didn’t do much promotion.
 I had no idea what SEO meant.
 I wasn’t even on Twitter initially.
 I would occasionally share my articles on Facebook, though.